 Letting your personality show in your color and design will make you feel…well, right at home!!

 If you need help transforming your home to better reflect who you are, consider choosing The Painting Company who offers a free online color consultation.
 Let their experience and expertise take the guesswork out of it for you.
 Licensed, certified and insured.
 Professional, courteous and considerate.
 The Painting Company aspires to have 100% customer satisfaction.
-The Painting Company is available to help customers in Arizona, Nevada, and Colorado.
+The Painting Company is available to help customers in Arizona and Nevada.